-• Minimum mapping unit.
-To avoid the "salt and pepper" effect and comply with the minimum area parameter of the definition of "forest: (1.00 ha), the products of the digital classification were filtered in order to represent the land use categories with a minimum mapping unit of 0.99 ha.

-- Manual editions.
-To improve land use mapping, several editions were made, largely aimed at decreasing high classification errors: - (1) "Forest Plantations" were merged with the "Forest land" category (see Section 4.3.1.).
+- Minimum mapping unit.
+To avoid the "salt and pepper" effect and comply with the minimum area parameter of the definition of "forest: (1.00 ha), the products of the digital classification were filtered in order to represent the land use categories with a minimum mapping unit of 0.99 ha. - Manual edits.
+To improve land use mapping, several edits were made, largely aimed at decreasing high classification errors: - (1) "Forest Plantations" were merged with the "Forest land" category (see Section 4.3.1.).
 This means that although initially classified as a separate class, "Forest Plantations" presented a very high classification error and, for purpose of GHG estimation, it was treated as Forest land". - (2) For estimating the area of "Coffee Plantations", several ancillary maps were used from the Ministry of Agriculture (MAG), the Costa Rican Coffee Institute (ICAFE) and the Costa Rican Meteorological Institute (IMN).
 These maps were used to correct the classified areas for the years 2000/01, 2007/08, 2011/12 and 2013/14.
-For previous maps, a mask representing potential "Coffee Plantation" areas was created using the location and elevation of all areas mapped as "Coffee Plantations" considering all available sources of information (MAG, ICAFE and IMN).
+For previous maps, a mask representing potential "Coffee Plantation" areas was created using the location and elevation of all areas mapped as "Coffee Plantations" considering all available sources of information (MAG, ICAFE and IMN). - (3) "Mangroves" and "Palm Forests" are forest ecosystems that exist in very specific soil conditions (e.g. high water table and, in the case of Mangroves, high salinity and influence of tides).
+This makes conversions of Mangroves and Palm Forests to other forest types, and vice versa, highly unlikely.
+For this reason, masks were created to represent all potential areas of "Mangroves" and "Palm Forests".
+Within these masks, all pixels originally classified as "Forest" were reclassified either as "Mangroves" or as "Palm Forests"; all pixels classified as "Mangroves" or "Palm Forests" outside the two masks were reclassified as "Forest".

-Canty, M. J. y A. A. Nielsen, 2008.
+&lt;sup>46 Canty, M. J. y A. A. Nielsen, 2008.
 Automatic radiometric normalization of multitemporal satellite imagery with the iteratively re-weighted MAD transformation.
 Remote Sensing of Environment 112 (2008):1025-1036.
 Breiman, L., 2001.
 Random Forests.
 Machine Learning, 45:5-3.
 Available at: http://link.springer.com/article/10.1023/A%3A1010933404324

-$^{41}$ Due to the dimensions of the pixels in the Landsat images (30.00 m x 30.00 m) the minimum mapping area is 99 ha, which is equivalent to 11 pixels (11 x 30.00 m x 30.00 m).
+&lt;sup>48 Due to the dimensions of the pixels in the Landsat images (30.00 m x 30.00 m) the minimum mapping area is 99 ha, which is equivalent to 11 pixels (11 x 30.00 m x 30.00 m).